Eridge to Forest Row and East Grinstead walk

 There is an hourly service from London Bridge to Eridge, taking 55 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).

-There is no station in Forest Row, so if you finish the walk there you will need to take Metrobus 270 or 291 up the hill to East Grinstead; these alternate to provide a half-hourly service to around 7pm Mon–Sat, plus a few later ones in the evening.
-On Sundays the 291 runs every two hours up to 5.30pm.
+There is no station in Forest Row, so if you finish the walk there you will need to take a bus up the hill to East Grinstead.
+Metrobus 270 & 291 alternate to provide a half-hourly service to around 7pm Mon–Sat, plus some later ones in the evening.
+On Sundays both services are two-hourly to around 6pm.

-If driving, there is no direct public transport between the two stations but you could park in Oxted, where the two lines merge.
-The station car park is free after 10am, but you are unlikely to find a space during the week.
+If driving, there is no direct public transport between the two stations but you could park in Oxted or Hurst Green, where the two lines merge.
+Oxted station car park notionally costs £7 Mon–Fri, £6.60 Sat, £2.25 Sun & BH (2020), but is free after 10am (though often full on weekdays).

 Take the train nearest to 10:00 from London Bridge to Eridge for the Main or Extended Walk.
 If you are doing a Shortened Walk, check the Metrobus 291 timetable and take an appropriate train from Victoria to East Grinstead.

-The suggested lunch stop is the Dorset Arms (01892-770278) in Withyham, 8 km into the walk.
-In 2014 this attractive old pub was bought by the Buckhurst Estate and fully refurbished; it has some outdoor seating on a small green and serves excellent home-cooked food until 2.30pm (4pm Sun).
+The suggested lunch stop is the Dorset Arms (01892-770278) in Withyham, after 8 km.
+In 2014 this attractive old pub was bought by the Buckhurst Estate and fully refurbished; it has plenty of outdoor seating (including a new back garden) and serves very good home-cooked food until 2.30pm (4pm Sun).
 The alternative is to continue for a further 2½ km to the Anchor Inn (01892-770424) in Hartfield.